-King City is a blue-collar town, with 57.73% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, King City is generally considered to be a blue-collar town.
+60.98% of the King City workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, King City is a city of farmers, fishers, or foresters, sales and office workers, and service providers.
-There are especially a lot of people living in King City who work in farm management occupations (38.19%), sales jobs (10.00%), and office and administrative support (6.68%).
+There are especially a lot of people living in King City who work in farm management occupations (42.68%), sales jobs (8.75%), and office and administrative support (7.05%).

-King City is a somewhat ethnically-diverse city.
+King City is an extremely ethnically-diverse city.
 The people who call King City home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in King City, accounting for 89.86% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in King City, accounting for 87.54% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of King City residents report their race to be White, followed by Asian.
-Important ancestries of people in King City include Italian, Irish, European, and English.
+Important ancestries of people in King City include German, English, Irish, Italian, and Swiss.

 The most common language spoken in King City is Spanish.
-Other important languages spoken here include English and Japanese.
+Other important languages spoken here include English and Langs. of India.